What Happens to a Mama Dog's Body After Birth?

-Your dog’s birthing process doesn’t necessarily mean it’s over when all those cute and cuddly fur puppies are out.
-When your female dog gives birth, just like human mothers, her body goes through a lot of physical changes for days, weeks and some even months!
+Your dog giving birth to all those cute and cuddly fur babies doesn’t necessarily mean her birthing process is over.
+When your female dog gives birth, just like human mothers, her body goes through a lot of changes for days, weeks and some for even for months!

 After giving birth, your dog will be physically exhausted and will show some post-partum panting.
 This will go on for a few hours and then will begin to slow down while motherhood slowly creeps in.